Exercise: The new treatment for Multiple Sclerosis (MS)

 Margaret Gear is a specialist neurophysiotherapist at Yasp Physiotherapy Clinic, Main Street, Scalloway, Shetland.

-People from Shetland who have MS can have free physiotherapy assessment and treatment sessions at Yasp, funded by the Shetland group of the MS Society.
+People from Shetland who have MS can have free physiotherapy assessment and treatment sessions at Yasp, or can join one of our free online exercise classes, funded by the Shetland group of the MS Society.

 For more information or to make an appointment contact Margaret: